-Your kitchen's layout can make or break its function.
+Your kitchen's layout can make or break its functionality.
 In most cases, the homeowners we work with take their current layout for granted and don't even think about altering it for their upcoming kitchen remodel.
 However, changing your layout can make a tremendous difference in how your family uses the space.
 After all, functionality will always be a top priority.

 Which of These 5 Kitchen Layouts is Best For Your Family?